 Brother Ribber Techniques Book page 37 illustration

 Normal shaping procedures are not practical in these fabrics.
-Tension changes are used from loose to tight to achieve shaping from wider at bottom to narrower at top, requiring extended swatches.
-The larger the finished items, such as skirts, are more predictable in result if the test swatch is a large one.
+Tension changes are used from loose to tight to achieve shaping from wider at the bottom to narrower at the top, requiring extended swatches.
+The larger the finished items, such as skirts, produce more predictable results if the test swatch is a large one.
 A minimum of 100 rows for gauging is recommended.
 A test segment is made for each tension change.
 Swatches should be allowed to rest after being treated like the finished garment will be: blocked, pressed, washed, etc., then hung vertically and allowed to rest.
-After deciding the length, 2-4 inches need to be subtracted from the desired measurement to allow for “drop” that is likely in the finished piece over time.
+After deciding the length, 2-4 inches need to be subtracted from the desired measurement to allow for the “drop” that is likely in the finished piece over time.

-The fabric may look a bit different on one side than the other, either works as the exterior of the piece, is a matter of preference.
+The fabric may look a bit different on one side than the other, either works as the exterior of the piece and is a matter of preference.

 These are knits where the clicks between numbers on tension dials on machines come into use.
 In addition to the usual gauge calculations for knitting garments, a bit more math is needed.

-The number of needles used need to be divisible by the number of stitches used for any pleat.
+The number of needles used needs to be divisible by the number of stitches used for any pleat.